Your inventory list page contains items such as ingredients, consumables, containers, and deposits.

 If you set this item to be a Container, you'll need to define the volume and UOM for this container, so our system knows how much product is to be consumed by this item when packaging.
 So for example, set this to 16oz for a 16oz can.

-For consumables/containers that you want to track accurately when packaging, make sure the Enable Lot Tracking option is checked.
+For consumables/containers that you want to track accurately when packaging, make sure the Disable Auto Select option is checked.
 Otherwise, when packaging your beer, the system will automatically select the oldest to newest inventory in stock.

-Next up we have the Accounting setup for this item:
+Next up we have the Purchasing and Resale setup for this item:

-This will let you define the preferred vendor, GL account, default price, and default tax code for this item.
+The Purchasing box will let you define the preferred vendor, vendor SKU, GL account, default price (and price per unit), and default tax code for this item.
 All of these configurations are optional, as they are only designed to make things easier for you while entering in data.

 You can manually create inventory, transfer items between locations, and update inventory counts from within the inventory item.
 We recommend taking an initial inventory count, and uploading that to start by using our Manual Inventory Count button, or by importing your inventory with the stock counts already in place.